s5ke/geiranger-emissions-analysis/README.md

 # Setup
 1. copy relevant data input into ./data
 2. run main.R to load and prepare data and get dependencies
+3. scripts in ./src/analysis/ can then be run individually